LukeMS/vardaellen/index.rst

 Demons are the most prolific and among the most destructive of the fiendish races, yet despite what some lore might preach, they were not the first forms of life to rise in the stinking pits of ruin and cruelty known across the multiverse as `Abyss`_.
 Before the first fledgling deity gazed upon reality, before mortal life drew its breath, before even the Material Plane itself had fully formed, the Abyss was infested with life.

 Known to many scholars as “proto-demons,” these wretched and deadly beings were the qlippoth.
-Today, because of the influence of sinful mortal souls upon the Abyss, mixed with unholy tamperings at the hands of the daemonic keepers of Tartarus and the cruel whims of fate and evolution, the rule of the qlippoth has receded.
+Today, because of the influence of sinful mortal souls upon the Abyss, mixed with unholy tamperings at the hands of the daemonic keepers of Abbadon and the cruel whims of fate and evolution, the rule of the qlippoth has receded.
 The proto-demons dwell now in the noxious and forgotten corners of the Abyss, and the far more fecund and prolific demons rule now in their stead.
 With each evil mortal soul that finds its way into the Abyss, the ranks of the demonic hordes grows—a single soul can fuel the manifestation of dozens or even hundreds of demons, with the exact nature of the sins carried by the soul guiding the shapes and roles of the newly formed fiends.

 The Abyss is a vast (some say infinite) realm, far larger than any other plane save possibly the primal chaos of the Entropy itself.
 As befits such a vast and varied realm, the demonic host is likewise diverse.
 Some carry in their frames humanoid shapes, while others are twisted beasts.
 Some flop on land while others flap in air or sea.
 Some are schemers and manipulators of emotion and politics, others are destructive engines of ruin.
 Yet all demons work to the same goal—pain and suffering for mortal life in all its forms.